SecretFoundation/SNIPs/SNIP-721.md

 ```

 #### <a name="expiration"></a>Expiration
 Expiration is used to set an expiration for any approvals granted in the message.
 Expiration can be set to a specified blockheight, a time in seconds since epoch 01/01/1970, or "never".
 Values for blockheight and time are specified as a u64.
-If no expiration is given, it will default to "never".
+If no expiration is given, it must default to "never".

 Also, because the current blockheight and time will not be available to queries until a future hardfork makes that possible, please [see above](#queryblockinfo) regarding an imprecise, and possibly delayed way to enforce expirations on queries in the meantime.
-This imprecise method must only be applied when checking the expiration during a query.
-When checking the expiration of a transfer, the blockheight and time are available and exact expiration must be enforced.
+This imprecise method must only be applied when checking an expiration during a query.
+When checking an expiration during a message, the blockheight and time are available and exact expiration must be enforced.

 * `"never"` - the approval will never expire
 * `{"at_time": 1700000000}` - the approval will expire 1700000000 seconds after 01/01/1970 (time value is u64)